about the protagonist

 The Protagonist breaks records to set new ones.

 The Protagonist Magazine offers in-depth articles about protagonists of stage, screen, and the art world.
 London-based editors Ram Shergill and Daen Palma Huse offer an insight into the world of fine art and fashion photography, illustration, and contemporary art in an eclectic mix.
-As a collectible hardback book, The Protagonist Magazine revives the tradition of luxury magazine publications such as The Yellow Book, which was published in the 1890s.
+As a collectible hardback book, The Protagonist Magazine revives the tradition of luxury magazine publications such as The Yellow Book, The Savoy and The Magazine of Art which were published in the late 1800s and early 1900s.

 Editor in Chief – Ram Shergill